Structure in Deep Reinforcement Learning: A Survey and Open Problems: Open Problems in Structured Reinforcement Learning

-\begin{mybox} \textbf{Patterns for Partial Observability and Big Worlds} \begin{itemize} \item Use temporal and state abstraction to abstract away temporal dependencies and non-Markovian aspects of the state.
-Utilize Modularity to tie these abstractions to learned primitives such as skills or options. \item Use memory more efficiently as an abstraction or augmentation for learned transition models. \item Warehouse policies and utilize them for optimization across timescales, such as in hierarchical methods, to make them more tractable. \item Utilize modular decompositions for guiding separate and parallel exploration mechanisms for different parts of the state space.
+\begin{mybox} \textbf{Research Area 4: Structure in Partial Observability and Big Worlds} \begin{itemize} \item Use temporal and state abstraction to abstract away temporal dependencies and non-Markovian aspects of the state.
+Utilize Modularity to tie these abstractions to learned primitives such as skills or options. \item Use memory more efficiently as an abstraction or augmentation for learned transition models. \item Create a portfolio of policies and utilize them for optimization across timescales, such as in hierarchical methods, to make them more tractable. \item Utilize modular decompositions for guiding separate and parallel exploration mechanisms for different parts of the state space.
 Utilize relational abstractions to make this knowledge more interpretable. \item Utilize structure for task factorization to guide benchmarking methods along different axes of task complexity. \end{itemize} \end{mybox}